ironhack-labs/lab-ajax-crud-characters/README.md

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_99257e2c4240770e6b4bdd406d943ac8.png)

-We will construct a class `APIHandler` to deal with the AJAX calls.
+We will construct a class `APIHandler` to deal with the Axios calls.
 The only responsability of this class is to display the JSON result that comes from the API, or give the needed information to the API via a function argument.

 The funcionalities of the `APIHandler` class are: